OduOduE/alx-interview/0x05-nqueens/README.md

 One solution per line
 Format: see example
-You dont have to print the solutions in a specific order You are only allowed to import the sys module.
+You dont have to print the solutions in a specific order I am only allowed to import the sys module.